Caerwys, Flintshire

 Wrexham AFC Victory Parade, 2 May 2023

-Banc-Y-Llain Farm / Jabajak Vineyard Restaurant and Rooms, Llanboidy, Carmarthenshire
+Banc-Y-Llain Farm / Jabajak Vineyard, Llanboidy, Carmarthenshire

-Four centuries before it was the site of Jabajak, a gorgeous five-star restaurant with rooms and vineyard, Banc Y Llain was a farm where the great-grandfather of America’s second President, John Adams, was born.
+Four centuries before it was the site of Jabajak, a gorgeous five-star restaurant and vineyard, Banc Y Llain was a farm where the great-grandfather of America’s second President, John Adams, was born.
 He became a tenant farmer here, in a home known locally as The White House, before leaving Wales behind to seek his fortune in America.
 His great grandson would be the first person to live at the house’s rather larger namesake in Washington.
 John Adams’ son, John Quincy Adams, also became the sixth President, making his reputation as a staunch opponent of slavery.

 daffodils and lawn in foreground with white building in the background